- Increasing development of suburbs and enhancement of green areas within urban areas have resulted in increased risk of human conflicts with deer.

-- Within the city, deer have enough habitat to provide them with cover for safety and trees and shrubs to browse for food.
+- Within urban areas, deer have enough habitat to provide them with cover for safety and trees and shrubs to browse for food.

-- Deer have few natural predators within city limits.
+- Deer have few natural predators within urban areas.

 Frequently Asked Questions